 The 2011 Cougar Baseball team is the most decorated team as of late.
 The 2011 squad holds the state record for most consecutive shutouts (10) and most consecutive shutout innings (71).
 This team was also named the 2011 Hot Stove Team of the Year by Tripp Roakes and the South Charlotte Sports Report.
 The 2011 team lost in the third round of the state playoffs to Weddington HS.

 From 2010 to 2013, Catholic Baseball won 4 straight conference championships.

 Catholic currently plays its home baseball games at Jack D. Hughes Park in Pineville.
 The ballpark is just 3 miles from the Catholic campus.
 The baseball facility features a collegiate-size baseball stadium, player locker room, and two cages down the left field line.
 A softball field, an intermediate-sized baseball field, and an all-purpose field are also on site.

 The current head varsity baseball coach at Charlotte Catholic is Kevin Glossner.
-For more information regarding JV/Varsity Baseball, please contact coach Kevin Glossner at email@example.com and assistant coach Eddie Hull at firstname.lastname@example.org.
+The current JV head coach is Eddie Hull.
+For more information regarding JV/Varsity Baseball, please contact Coach Kevin Glossner at firstname.lastname@example.org and Coach Eddie Hull at email@example.com.

 Charlotte Catholic High School Athletics

 Charlotte, NC 28226